vtexdocs/help-center-content/docs/tutorials/en/how-does-the-score-field-work.md

 ---
-title: How does the Score field work?
+title: 'How does the Score field work?'
 id: 1BUZC0mBYEEIUgeQYAKcae
 status: PUBLISHED
 createdAt: 2018-02-16T16:17:51.610Z